Chet Allen

 Chet R. Allen (May 6, 1939 – June 17, 1984) was an American child actor known for his role as Amahl in Gian Carlo Menotti's Amahl and the Night Visitors, the first opera written for television, which he made with the NBC Opera Theatre.

+Early life and career

 Allen was born in Chillicothe, Ohio, and later moved to Columbus, Ohio.
 At the time he was selected as Amahl, Allen was a soprano in the Columbus Boychoir, founded in Columbus.
 He reprised the role of Amahl in April 1952 with the New York City Opera, conducted by Thomas Schippers.